panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 replaceAll('oops', 'z', 'y');         // => 'oops'
 ```

-This approach suffers for being hacky, and requires transforming the string into an array of string chunks.
+This approach suffers from being hacky and requires transforming the string into an array of string chunks.

 ## 2. *replace()* with a global regular expression

 `String.prototype.replace(regExpOrString, replaceWith)` lets you search for a string using a regular expression and replace it with a particular string.

-In order to use this approach it's obligatory to enable the [global search](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags) on the regular expression.
-Having global flag enabled, `replace()` will search for all matchaes of the regular expression inside the string.
+To use this approach it's obligatory to enable the [global search](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags) on the regular expression.
+Having a global flag enabled, `replace()` will search for all matches of the regular expression inside the string.

 1) In the regular expression literals append `g` after at the flags section: `/search/g`
 2) In case of the regular expression constructor, use the flags argument: `new RegExp('search', 'g')`